Serverless vs containers: Which is best for your application

 What are containers?

-Once someone builds a container, they can deploy and run it using a service like Amazon’s Elastic Container Service (ECS) or Docker.
+Containers can be deployed and run using services like Amazon’s Elastic Container Service (ECS) or Docker.
 However, DevOps teams most often deploy containers to Kubernetes clusters.

 Containers are one of the best ways to transform an existing monolithic application into a cloud-native one.
-To be as efficient as possible, containers should also split the application into smaller parts.
+Decoupling the application into a microservice architecture allows each microservice to be developed, managed, and scaled independently within its own container.

 Serverless vs containers: similarities and differences